 Please contact the editors for questions about our editorial process and refereeing policy.

-Authors should submit manuscripts in MSWord format according to the Publication Manual of the American Psychological Association (APA) 6th edition, to guide their use of: headings and seriation, figures and tables, as well as in-text and reference list citations.
+Authors should submit manuscripts in MSWord format according to the Publication Manual of the American Psychological Association (APA) 7th edition, to guide their use of: headings and seriation, figures and tables, as well as in-text and reference list citations.
 All margins (left, right, top and bottom) should be 1.5 inches (3.8 cm), including your tables and figures.
 Use a single column layout with both left and right margins justified.
 Generally, articles should not exceed approximately 20-25 pages.
 Exceptions can be made on a case-by-case basis, but please remember that these are articles, not research papers.
 See Final Manuscript Preparation Guidelines for details.
-Although we can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality Microsoft Word file that can be converted to a PDF file.
+Although we can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality Microsoft Word file.